-Parenting is a continuous process and requires umpteen amount of patience.
+Parenting is a continuous process and requires an umpteen amount of patience.
 No parenting method is perfect, but no parent is bad.
 As a parent, you constantly strive to give the best to your child.
 But, in this lifelong journey of juggling tasks, you might tend to falter at times.
 Whereas the child's mind is too young to understand the elder's trouble and a small word of yours can make a lifetime mark in his mind.

-1."Bad boy or bad girl"
+1."Bad boy or bad girl."

 Never say to your child, "you are a bad boy/girl".
 Children are naive; they do not have much exposure to negativity.
 Please don't expose them to it by abusing them or by saying bad words.
-This also demeans their moral.
+This also demeans their morals.

-The cries of your kid might disturb you and at times out of panic you might be tempted to say, "Don't cry".
+The cries of your kid might disturb you, and at times out of panic, you might be tempted to say, "Don't cry".

-Like adults, it's important for kids also to vent out their emotions.
+As adults, it's important for kids also to vent out their emotions.
 Don't refrain them from doing so.
 The child might start thinking that expressing emotions is incorrect and he might become withdrawn.